DejanStDM/astro-brand-starter--test-1/README.md

 This is the first testing project that uses an Astro starter project with an updated Figma file for brand website development and Builder.io integration.

+### Update to starter template
+New rule for design system is added - .cursor\rules\design-system.mdc

 ## Figma:
 https://www.figma.com/design/BQVTUivEIwMe4bdk9H72ml/Builder.io-test?node-id=3-681&m=dev